rtfeldman/elm-sorter-experiment/README.md

 I have a hypothesis that these may be good ideas, but they may not be!
 The purpose of this package is to facilitate trying them out and learning more.

+### Goal of the experiment

+There have been several times in Elm's history that a language-level design constraint has led to the discovery of a nicer API.

+1. JSON decoders emerged from not having language-level support for JSON FFI or `deriving`.
+The resulting API has proven nice enough that [other languages without Elm's language-level restrictions have adopted it](https://medium.com/@DmytroGladkyi/decode-and-encode-json-in-reasonml-2d484c65cf4e).
+(ReasonML has added language-level support for JSX, so adding native support for JSON decoding would certainly in bounds there.)
+1. The Elm Architecture emerged from Elm's language-level design constraints.
+Obviously it has proven popular outside Elm as well!
+1. The impetus for [`elm/time`](https://github.com/elm/time) was the realization that if Elm wants to compile to other platforms, it could no longer rely on JavaScript's `Date` under the hood; it needs a pure-Elm solution which obeys the constraint that it can access only a single integer: the number of milliseconds since the UNIX Epoch.
+The result is a much nicer API!

+In Elm, sorting operations typically rely on `comparable`.
+The goal of this experiment is to see what sorting-related APIs emerge from introducing a design constrint:

+*Do not depend on `comparable` in any way.*

+Maybe the resulting APIs are nice.
+Who knows?

+### Current Design

-This package is a group of related experiments I've been pondering for awhile.
+This package currently comprises a few ideas:
-They are:

 1. A composable `Sorter` API that replaces `List.sort`, `List.sortBy`, and `List.sortWith` with a single function (`Sort.list`).
-In particular, `Sort.by` and `Sort.reverse` (when used together) nicely scratch an itch I've encountered on a few different occasions.
+In particular, `Sort.by` and `Sort.reverse` (when used together) nicely scratch an itch I've encountered on a few different occasions. `Sort.tiebreaker` addresses a use case we've run into at work.
 2. An implementation of `Dict` and `Set` that use `Sorter` to permit keys that are not `comparable`.
-3. Some API changes to `Dict` and `Set` that seem nicer independent of (but especially in conjunction with) the introduction of `Sorter`.
+3. Some API changes to `Dict` and `Set` that seem nicer independent of (but which also facilitate) the introduction of `Sorter`.

-Since we're already in experimental territory, I based this experiment on another one; this is using [`Skinney/elm-dict-exploration`](http://package.elm-lang.org/packages/Skinney/elm-dict-exploration/latest) under the hood for some performance benefits.
+Since we're already in experimental territory, I based this experimental implementation on another one; this is using [`Skinney/elm-dict-exploration`](http://package.elm-lang.org/packages/Skinney/elm-dict-exploration/latest) under the hood for some performance gains.

 ### Prior art